DeepChannel/seti-ui-font/README.md

-# set-ui-font
+# seti-ui-font

-This package contains simple scripts for creating a reusable font from [set-ui](https://github.com/jesseweed/seti-ui).
+This package contains simple scripts for creating a reusable font from [seti-ui](https://github.com/jesseweed/seti-ui).

 ## To use